akullpp/awesome-java/README.md

 *Libraries for scientific computing and analysis.*

+* [JScience](http://jscience.org/) - Provides a set of classes to work with scientific measurements and units.
 * [SCaVis](http://jwork.org/scavis/) - Environment for scientific computation, data analysis and data visualization.

 ## Search